top of page

 The Darumbal people are the traditional custodians of the land we live and work on.
 We wish to acknowledge our respect for their traditions and their culture.
 We strive to honour and help restore their culture through the work that we do here on the farm.
 We do this by working collaboratively with the local indigenous mob on projects like our 'Buderoo' Bush Tucka Food Forest and the Woorabinda State School Permaculture Project.
 We also host regular Welcome to Country's, smoking ceremonies and naming ceremonies at our events.

-In 2022, our Bush Tucka Food Forest was named 'Buderoo' Food Forest in honour of the Darumbal sigil, the green tree frog.
+In 2022, our Bush Tucka Food Forest was named 'Buderoo' Food Forest in honour of the Darumbal totem, the green tree frog.

 We have done extensive work with the subtle energies and spirits of the land under the guidance of Dr. Patrick MacManaway and others.
 We ask the spirits of the land for guidance and permission whenever we commence any new major projects.